Sneed, Wade lead Wildcats past Horned Frogs 65-55

 The win marked the Wildcats fourth straight after starting 0-2 in Big 12 play as TCU has now lost three of four.

-K-State (14-4, 4-2) led from wire-to-wire as Barry Brown provided 10 points and Kamau Stokes ended with eight in the winning effort.
+K-State (14-4, 4-2) led from wire-to-wire for the second straight game as Barry Brown provided 10 points and Kamau Stokes ended with eight in the winning effort.

+“It was a good team effort and we did a lot of good things,” Weber said.
+“We knew they were going to go zone, but I thought we had some good looks and the second half we got the ball where we needed to.”

 The Horned Frogs (13-4, 2-3) couldn’t generate much offense with their second leading scorer, Kouat Noi, out with the flu.
 They were led in scoring by Alex Robinson who had 17 points, Desmond Bane who finished with 16 and JD Miller had 11.